Phase one

 The conversation

-We invited the public to give feedback on the proposed design, and a landscape plan and street section were provided showing the proposed changes to Hardware Lane, including:
+We invited the community to give feedback on a proposed design for both stages of the Hardware Lane streetscape upgrade in 2021.
+The consultation was supported by a landscape plan and street section showing the proposed changes.

 • Upgrading the current road surface by replacing the red brick with typical feature bluestone paving.
 This will create defined zones for pedestrians, diners and vehicles while retaining the existing functions of the street during intermittent road closure hours.